surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 Under reports section data and visualization are configured together, So once you share a query user will get a visualization picture and data as well.

-<b>For Instance</b> :  Create a report to fetch Order details and query Stationcode, Whenmade_Month and order_value_sum.
+<b>For Instance</b> :  Create a report to fetch Order details and query Stationcode, Whenmade_Month and Q_sum.
 Apply <b>filter</b>  to whenmade_month to limit the data  to January, February and March.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/588793b3bdaa6683973fbe70ceaf6b591ff25fb2/images/New_version5/UD_Visualisation_Overview_Image1.png)